kapouer/express-dom/README.md

 * pool.idleTimeout
   unloads pages that have not been used for that long milliseconds

+* pool.maxloads
+  destroys pages that have loaded more than maxloads times (default 100)

 Default page initialization options can be set in `dom.settings`